yashrif/doclab-frontend/roadmap.md

 # Login

 - successsful ?
-"You have successfully loggedin.
+"You have successfully logged in.
 You're being redirct to your dashboard"

 # Fixes

-1. Dashboard outer container background color should be greyish
-2. Add icon before "no insurance" in hero section
+1. Add icon before "no insurance" in hero section